About youth detention in Queensland

 - programs and supports to help change behaviour.

-Read our youth detention centre services road map (PDF, 1.9MB) to learn more about what programs a young person may undertake during their time in detention.
+Read our youth detention centre services road map (PDF, 1.9MB) to learn more about what programs a youth may undertake during their time in detention.

 Detention centre staff

-There is a high ratio of youth detention centre staff to young people in our centres.
+There is a high ratio of youth detention centre staff to youth in our centres.

-Detention centre staff are trained to work with young people, helping them develop their independence in a healthy way and preparing them for adulthood and employment.
+Detention centre staff are trained to work with youth, helping them develop their independence in a healthy way and preparing them for adulthood and employment.

-Staff are employed by the Queensland Government and are committed to providing a safe environment for young people in detention and everyone else who enters the centre.
+Staff are employed by the Queensland Government and are committed to providing a safe environment for youth in detention and everyone else who enters the centre.

 Education

-A modified school year for young people in youth detention centres has been in place since the beginning of 2022.
-Each youth detention centre has a school and young people attend classes for 48 weeks a year.
+A modified school year for youth in youth detention centres has been in place since the beginning of 2022.
+Each youth detention centre has a school and youth attend classes for 48 weeks a year.

 New infrastructure

-The Queensland Government has committed to build 2 new therapeutic youth detention centres in Woodford (South East Queensland) and Cairns, while also looking at a range of interim options to increase capacity.
+The Queensland Government has committed to build 2 new therapeutic youth detention centres while also looking at a range of interim options to increase capacity.
+One of the new centres will be located in Woodford (South East Queensland).

 Operating model